gravitational/gravity/docs/6.x/quickstart.md

     In this tutorial, we are packaging a single Helm chart but it is possible to have several of them packaged into a single cluster image.

-### Step 3: Creating the Application Manifest
+### Step 3: Creating the Cluster Manifest

-In this step, we create an Application Manifest which describes the system requirements for the Kubernetes cluster.
+In this step, we create an cluster manifest which describes the system requirements for the Kubernetes cluster.

 We have already prepared one for this guide in the cloned repo: `mattermost/resources/app.yaml`.
 You can [open it on Github](https://github.com/gravitational/quickstart/blob/master/mattermost/resources/app.yaml) for convenience.
 We have commented the most important fields